 Out of all the inhabited Cyclades islands, six have airports.

-Mykonos, Santorini and Paros have international airports.
+Mykonos and Santorini have international airports.
 These islands are directly connected with many countries abroad.
-There are also domestic flights from Athens.
+There are also frequent domestic flights from Athens.

-Milos, Naxos and Syros have domestic airports, where you can fly from Athens in about 40-50 minutes.
+Milos, Naxos, Paros and Syros have domestic airports, where you can fly from Athens in about 40-50 minutes.
 Check out the local airlines, Aegean Airlines / Olympic Air and Sky Express, for information and tickets.

 If you are planning to take a domestic flight, book your tickets as early as you can.
 If you book well in advance, the airfare might actually be cheaper than a ferry ticket.
 Last minute prices can be very high.

-People who prefer to avoid Athens can fly into an international airport on an island and fly out of another.
-Common combinations are Santorini and Mykonos, or Paros and Santorini.
+People who don’t want to spend any time in Athens can fly to one of the six islands with airports, and fly out of another.
+Common combinations are Santorini and Mykonos, Paros and Santorini, or Santorini and Milos.

 Getting to the Cyclades on a ferry

 Most of the Cyclades are only accessible by ferry.
-Several ferries depart on a daily basis from Piraeus, Rafina or Lavrio ports in Athens.
+Dozens of ferries depart on a daily basis from Piraeus, Rafina and Lavrio ports in Athens.

 Travelling by ferry is the most popular way for Greek people, especially when they want to bring their vehicle.
 The main disadvantage is that the journey can take several hours on the slower ferries.
 As an example, it can take you eight or ten hours to get to some of the most remote islands like Amorgos or Folegandros.

 There are plenty of ferry routes connecting the Cyclades islands to each other.
-A few examples are Naxos – Paros, Andros – Tinos, Tinos – Mykonos.
+A few examples are Naxos – Paros, Andros – Tinos, Tinos – Mykonos, Sifnos – Milos.
 Depending on the islands you choose, getting from one to another isn’t always straightforward.

 You will also find connections between the Cyclades and Crete, the Dodecanese and the North Aegean islands.